JoseRMatos/best_supplier/README.md

 3. We check the name of the columns
 4. We filter for the most relevant columns.
 5. We combine the prices columns
+6. We clean the  ISBN, Suplier, Publisher and Currencies